Creepybits/BEP-20-contracts/README.md

 This is a simple smart contract that will create a Token at Ethereum or Binance Smart Chain.
 It will mint the requested tokens and leave them at the address of the "owner".

-More infor about the contract is found here: https://medium.zanno.se/how-to-make-your-own-cryptocurrency-e1146cb1d11e
+More info about the contract is found here: https://medium.zanno.se/how-to-make-your-own-cryptocurrency-e1146cb1d11e

 ---